Big Bertha

 "What’s so funny?"
 Markey said.

-"Oh, I just thought of something," she said.
-"Just report yourself missing and Victor will be out there, in the middle of nowhere, sounding that horn he invented, hoping it’ll lure you out of the woods.
-If you played it right, we might get to spend an entire week together."
+"Oh, I just thought of something.
+Just be a hunter who’s reported missing and Victor will be out there, in the middle of nowhere, sounding that horn he invented, hoping it’ll lure you out of the woods.
+If we played it right, we might get to spend an entire week together."

 "There’s only one thing," Doreen said.
 "How do you plan to get to the inn?"